 The staff at the Toledo Humane Society Family Pet Clinic do it all, with amazing skills and even bigger hearts.

-Dr. Katie | DVM, Associate Veterinarian
+Dr. Katie | DVM, Senior Veterinarian

 Dr. Katie was born and raised in a small town in Northwest Ohio and, like most veterinarians, had wanted to be a vet since she was a little girl.
 She started working as a kennel technician at the age of 15, worked her way up to veterinary technician while completing her undergraduate degree at the University of Findlay and eventually completed her classroom work at Ross University, with a clinical year at Auburn University.
 She has had the privilege to be able to experience many different aspects of veterinary medicine while learning from some of the best along the way.
 She has been in general practice, high-quality, high-volume spay and neuter (HQHVSN) programs, shelter medicine, and was previously a Lap of Love veterinarian for the greater Atlanta area several years back.
 Having spread her wings throughout the Southeast during her veterinary career, she has found her way back home and is excited to bring her talent and experience to the Toledo Humane Society.